 Store the best of summer's harvest in your freezer to enjoy all year long.
 Here are the most freezer-friendly Fruits and Vegetables to stash in the freezer for later.

 You can find fruits and vegetables on sale during the summer and into the fall when they're in season and cheaper, but you can also create a family outing and pick your own. #winwin

 How to Pick Fruit for Freezing

 The freezer is your friend.
 It lovingly stores things for when you're ready to eat them.
 Before you fill the freezer, it helps to know what fruits and vegetables work best for freezing, so let's take a look.

 Start by choosing fruits and vegetables you and your family love.
 Then, plan to freeze it at the peak of ripeness.
 The food should be firm and without bruises to ensure the best taste when used in future recipes.

 Tip: When picking fruit, don't be afraid to take a little sniff to see how it smells.
 This is a good indicator of how it will taste.

 How to Prep Fruit and Vegetables for the Freezer

 You can often freeze fruits without much preparation, but the same can't be said about vegetables.
 Most vegetables will require you to blanch them for about 5 minutes and then dip them into ice water to stop the cooking process before you can freeze them.
 We'll talk more about that later.

 Frozen fruits will become much softer and more watery after thawing, altering the texture but definitely not the yummy flavor.
-The best way to use them is in smoothies, blueberry cobbler, or an easy strawberry oatmeal bar.
+They are best used in smoothies, a blueberry cobbler, or an easy strawberry oatmeal bar.

-No one we know likes brown fruit, so a trick for preserving fruits that are more susceptible to browning and bruising, like peaches and apples, is to use a bath of acid or Vitamin C.
+No one we know likes brown fruit, so a trick for preserving fruits more susceptible to browning and bruising, like peaches and apples, is to use a bath of acid or Vitamin C.

 To do this, you can either create an acidic water mixture using the juice of one lemon and one quart of water and bathe your cut fruit in the liquid before freezing.